labtrac/test-documentation/documentation/system-settings.md

 - *Price Final Stage Only* - If this is selected when entering [Stage Work](#StageWork) **Labtrac** will ignore the prices on all but the last stage.

-- *Job Ticket by Batch* - NEED TO ENTER
+- *Job Ticket by Batch* - Stops the job ticket printing and disables the prompt - allowing you to print job tickets by batch whenever you choose.

 - *Disable Work Ticket Prompt* - Disables the prompt to print a work ticket when you **Launch** a job.